Initiatives for the Next Generation

 Main training programs for safety

-- Safety training: Special safety education for oxygen deficiency, concrete methods related to the four safety cycles, how to handle steam, operation of forklifts, how to handle organic solvents, experience with solvent combustion explosions due to static electricity, experience with exposure to liquid chemicals, and how to handle breathing equipment
+• Safety training: Special safety education for oxygen deficiency, concrete methods related to the four safety cycles, how to handle steam, operation of forklifts, how to handle organic solvents, experience with solvent combustion explosions due to static electricity, experience with exposure to liquid chemicals, and how to handle air breathing apparatus

-- Maintenance / instrumentation training: Machine maintenance, how to read engineering flow designs (EFD), electricity, instrumentation / measuring, and how to handle electric tools
+• Maintenance / instrumentation training: Machine maintenance, how to read engineering flow diagrams (EFD), electricity, instrumentation / measuring, and how to handle electric tools

-- Practical safety education: Simulation of hazards associated with working at heights, slinging work, rotating machines, and electricity, and education associated with working in tanks, VR experiences (working at heights and with stepladders, etc.), operating drones, and more
+• Practical safety education: Simulation of hazards associated with working at heights, slinging work and other hazards, rotating machines, and electricity, and education associated with working in tanks, VR experiences (working at heights and with stepladders, etc.), operating drones, and more

 Objective of the session